‘Clean water bill’ passed by NYS legislature has yet to be signed by Governor

 ALBANY, N.Y.
-(NEWS10) – Lawmakers and environmental advocates are pushing for the expansion of drinking water testing in New York State.
-A bill passed by the legislature would require “statewide testing” for forty types of “emerging contaminants,” but the Governor hasn’t signed off on it yet.
+(NEWS10) — Lawmakers and environmental advocates are pushing for the expansion of drinking water testing in New York State.
+A bill passed by the legislature would require “statewide testing” for 40 types of “emerging contaminants,” but Gov. Kathy Hochul hasn’t signed off on it, yet.

 Drinking water safety has been an issue over the years in places like Rensselaer County.
 Recently, evidence of the chemical PFOA was found in Poestenkill in wells at a middle school and in residential wells nearby.